Rishabh582000/Registration-form_using_HTML/README.md

 # Registration-form_using_HTML
-Tis is a Registration Form created by using HTML
+This is a Registration Form created by using HTML